metabase/metabase/docs/troubleshooting-guide/application-database.md

 1. Shut down Metabase.
 2. Restore the backup copy of the app database you made before trying to upgrade or downgrade.
-3. Restore the JAR file of the older version you want to revert to.
+3. Restore the JAR file or container of the older version you want to revert to.
 4. Restart Metabase.

 ## Is the app database locked?